 My name is Michelle Rogers.
-I live in central North Carolina with my husband, and we have two children in their 20s.
-My career background is in communications, and more recently, as a certified fitness professional.
+I live in central North Carolina with my husband, and we have two grown children.
+My career background is in communications and as a certified fitness professional.

 But I have overcome a very personal burden.
 For most of my life I struggled with self-esteem, eating and my weight.
-From a (too) low of 124 lbs. as a teen, to a pregnancy high of 230, I’ve been every size in the store.
+I’ve been every size in the store.
 My body went through a nearly 100-lb. fluctuation and my weight rarely stayed stable.
 I was either gaining weight or trying to lose it.

 I was always bloated, and finding clothes that fit and were flattering was a challenge.
 Worse of all, I felt sick and tired almost all the time.
 I’d get up from my desk feeling stiff and sore, and hobble over to the copier.
 I was taking four Ibuprofen at a time, daily.
 After going grocery shopping, I’d need to lie down and rest for a while.
 Just getting through the day made me weary.